NUWCDIVNPT/stig-manager/docs/features/index.rst

   Evaluate, validate, and check status of an entire Package at once.
 Track exactly when an Evaluation was last performed, both from automated, imported results and manual entries.

-  Import SCAP results or .ckl files using STIG Manager's convenient interface to build a Collection of Assets, and get a handle on their current Evaluation Status.
+  Import XCCDF results or .ckl files using STIG Manager's convenient interface to build a Collection of Assets, and get a handle on their current Evaluation Status.

   Manual STIGs, and STIGs with incomplete automation can be completed right in STIG Manager's UI, either individually or as a group.
 Convenient references, such as Evaluations for other Assets in the Collection and a history of Rule Evaluations are easily accessible.
 IF applicable, Reviews for other Assets can be dragged and dropped right into another Assets Evaluation.